crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

         1. Date of event, candidate
 2. What do we do with:
     2. Tweets that mention two candidates.
         2. Disqualify?
-        3. Will decide later on
+Will decide later on
     3. Re-tweets.
         4. Disqualify?
+No
         5. Endorsements - adds a vote for the candidate
         6. Influencers - more followers
     4. Cases where there are big differences in the number of tweets mentioning a candidate, how do we compare?
         7. Need to do a weighted analysis
         8. Is there a minimum number of tweets we should use: ‘[Sentiment analysis](https://monkeylearn.com/sentiment-analysis/) needs at least 500 examples per tag (sentiment) to produce good results.’
-        9. Look at the top 4 or 5 candidates
 3. Should we take a candidates number of followers into account?
 Could create a candidate class and capture number of followers pre and post debate from Twitter and then report on this as part of the analysis.
 4. Should we pass around tweet objects in an array list or a csv file
 5. What is required as an output, is a static visualisation enough?
 How will it be graded?